MasterKuby/tosu-btmc-overlay-clear/README.md

 # Epic BMC tosu overlay

-A fork of a tosu overlay created and designed for BTMC (twitch.tv/BTMC) by happpy24
+A fork for Niscoro of a tosu overlay created and designed for BTMC (twitch.tv/BTMC) by happpy24

 ### Find tosu here: https://github.com/KotRikD/tosu